dnsimple/dnsimple-support/content/articles/cname-record.markdown

 The CNAME record is sometimes improperly referred to as _redirect_, generally in the context of web (HTTP) redirects.

-There is no direct correlation between a CNAME and an HTTP redirect, nor configuring CNAME will automatically result in any HTTP redirect.
+There is no direct correlation between a CNAME and an HTTP redirect, nor does configuring CNAME automatically result in any HTTP redirect.
 In order to perform an HTTP redirect, the server responding to the HTTP request must be configured to return an appropriate HTTP response.
-This is not achievable directly using a CNAME.
+This is not directly achievable using a CNAME.

-You can learn more reading the [differences between the A, CNAME, ALIAS and URL records](/articles/differences-between-a-cname-alias-url).
+You can learn more by reading the [differences between the A, CNAME, ALIAS and URL records](/articles/differences-between-a-cname-alias-url).
 DNSimple provides a special [URL record](/articles/url-record) that can be used to configure an HTTP redirect.

 ## Querying CNAME records

 You can use `dig` to determine the CNAME record associated to a domain name.
-The result is contained in the `ANSWER` section and it contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL) and the domain-name.
+The result is contained in the `ANSWER` section.
+It contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL) and the domain-name.

 ```
 $ dig CNAME www.dnsimple.com